BrownFortress/condor-scripts/README.md

 First, you need to install HT Condor on your machines.
 Here is the official guide [LINK](https://htcondor.readthedocs.io/en/latest/getting-htcondor/install-linux-as-root.html#).

-Once you've done this, you to place the content of this folder in your home folder.
+Once you've done this, you need to place the content of this folder in your home folder.
 (This is the simplest way, if you are familiar with bash you can easily customize the script. )

 Before starting, we declare two variables just to make the guidelines clearer.
-We have a master node called `beatrix` and an execution node called virgil`.
+We have a master node called `beatrix` and an execution node called `virgil`.
 (Dante et al.)

 Then, you can run `create_ssh_keys.sh` as
 ```bash
 chmod u+x create_ssh_keys.sh
 ./create_ssh_keys.sh
 ```
-This script creates the SSH keys needed for mounting a target folder.
+This script creates the SSH keys needed to mount a target folder.

 After that, you can open the file `condor_run.sh` with your preferred editor.
 This script mounts your home folder in the condor work environment and executes the script you would like to execute.
 The parameters that you have to modify are the following.
 ```bash